ChrisLawther/ChrisLawther.github.io/_posts/2024-07-01-configuring-your-app-at-launch-for-testing.md

 ### Default values

 UserDefaults has an API for registering default ephemeral values (i.e. they can be read, but they're never persisted).
-These values will be returned by `valueForKey:` as long as no other value has ever been set.
+These values will be returned by `valueForKey:`, unless the app has written a different value since launch.
 This means you can define and apply sensible defaults for your app in a single place, rather than at point of use.

 ### Command line overrides